» ICP Program Home «

 Program-related courses may include: Introduction to Paramedicine, EMS Skills, Pharmacology, Trauma Care, Cardiac Care, Pathophysiology in EMS, EMS Advanced Skills, Special Populations, Ambulance Clinical, Critical Care Clinical and Paramedic Preparation.

-RCTC, in collaboration with Mayo School of Health Sciences (MSHS), offers a 75 credit Associate in Science degree as an Intensive Care Paramedic.
+RCTC, in collaboration with Mayo School of Health Sciences (MSHS), offers a 75 credit Associate in Science degree as an Emergency Medicine Paramedic.
 An Advanced Standing option is also available to working paramedics who are now interested in completing their Associate in Science Degree.

 Program Start Date(s)